 - A valve can also be caused to leak by the animals sticking bedding or feed inside the drinking valve, and thereby forcing the stem to the actuated position.
 This can be reduced by locating the valve further away from the feed source in the cage or higher in the cage making it more difficult for the animals to play with the valve.

 If you are unable to get water to flow from the valve when the Stem is actuated, check the following:

 First confirm that you have water available in distribution line to the valve.
 Check that the pressure is properly regulated, 0.5 to 5 psi.
 If the valve is connected to high water pressures the stem head will become embedded into the O-ring and not allow water to be released.

-Check that the valve Seat has not been turned too tightly into the Valve Cap.
-As described on Page 3, the rate that water is released the Vari-Flo Valve can be adjusted by loosening or tightening the Seat into the Cap.
+- Check that the valve Seat has not been turned too tightly into the Valve Cap.
+The rate that water is released the Vari-Flo Valve can be adjusted by loosening or tightening the Seat into the Cap.
 Over-tightening of the seat in both the Vari-Flo and Original Valve can completely shut-off the flow of water through the valve.